-Barbara Lister-Sink has been invited to perform and give a masterclass and workshops in Sydney, Australia in two international festivals this coming January 2013.
-She will be performing a solo recital in the International Masterclass Festival.
-She will also perform a recital and give workshops and a masterclass for the Sydney Piano Teachers Festival, sponsored by the Sydney Conservatorium of Music.
+Barbara Lister-Sink was invited to perform and give a masterclass and workshops in Sydney, Australia in two international festivals this past January 2013.
+She performed a solo recital in the International Masterclass Festival.
+She also performed a recital and gave workshops and a masterclass for the Sydney Piano Teachers Festival, sponsored by the Sydney Conservatorium of Music.
 Invitations for recitals and presentations at these events are extended only to performers and teachers of international renown.

 Organ professor, Timothy Olsen, was a featured recitalist on Greensboro’s Music for a Great Space concert series on October 19, 2012 at Christ United Methodist Church, Greensboro, NC.

-Donna Rothrock, Associate Librarian and Assistant Professor of Music Education, presented her paper, "Why: The Recomposition/Reworking/Resetting/Updating of Herbst's Der Herr ist unser König" at the 3rd Bethlehem Conference on Moravian History and Music, October 11-14, 2012, on the campus of Moravian College and Theological Seminary in Bethlehem, PA.
+Donna Rothrock also presented her paper, “Why: The Recomposition/Reworking/Resetting/Updating of Herbst’s Der Herr ist unser König” at the 3rd Bethlehem Conference on Moravian History and Music, October 11-14, 2012, on the campus of Moravian College and Theological Seminary in Bethlehem, PA.
 This international conference, held biennially, featured presenters from the U.S., Canada, St. Thomas, Antigua, Sweden, Germany, Poland, Czech Republic, Israel, and Surinam.

 Rebecca Bell, First-Year flute major studying with Debra Reuter-Pivetta, was a winner at the Raleigh Area Flute Association’s Annual Review and Contest.
 Flutists of all ages from North Carolina, Tennessee, and Virginia come to participate in this event.
 Each participant performs two solos for written evaluation and an opportunity to receive cash awards.
 Rebecca performed Georges Hüe’s Fantasie in the Contest Winners’ Recital, held on Saturday, November 10, 2012 at Highland United Methodist Church in Raleigh.